Azure/config-driven-data-pipeline/README.md

    6|     Banana| 34.0
    2|      Peach| 78.0

-Here is github link for this example.
+Here is [another more complex example pipeline](pipeline_nyc_taxi.json) in this repo which is define a data pipeline to analyize NYX taxi pickup data.

 Job Parallelism:
 Databricks support executing tasks in parallel, the tasks in a job can be organized as a graph based on the dependency of tasks.
 Here is a example to create a standardization task with dependence of raw data ingestion.